-Review
+Keview

-Review your cho Review your choices.
+Review your choices.
 After you create the user, you can view and download the autogenerated password and access key.

 User details

 User name Amanda

 AWS access type Programmatic access - with an access key

-Per missions boundary Permissions boundary is not set
+Permissions boundary Permissions boundary is not set

+Permission ns summary

-Permissions The user shown summary above will be added to t he following groups.
+The user shown above will be added to the following groups.

 Туре Name

 Group Group1

 Tags

-No tags were ad ded.
+No tags were added.